 How to Achieve It: The bushy beard is the wildcard of beard shapes — and the last of our favorite beard styles.
 The only real difference between it and the long but shapely beard is the fact that you won’t be trimming the ends of the mustache as often.
 “You should still trim your mustache more frequently than the rest of your beard, but only the center of it — right underneath your nose,” Trevizo says.
 “That way, you can curl the rest of your mustache using either a beard wax or a hair clay.”
 She also recommends using a moisturizing beard oil on this beard style to avoid dry, frizzy facial hair, since you’re not going to be trimming the ends like you would with the long but shapely beard.

 Now that you’re equipped with the tools and the knowledge to grow and maintain these forms of facial hair, which of these beard styles will you wear?
-Let us know in the comments below.
+Hmm… so many choices.